 - Porcelain fillings are called inlays or onlays and are produced to order in a lab and then bonded to the tooth.
 They can be matched to the color of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.

-If you would like more information on dental fillings, or if you would like to schedule an appointment, please contact us today.
-We will be happy to answer your questions.
+For more information on dental fillings, or to schedule a appointment with Dr. Kanthi, please contact us today.